Table of Contents

 The Big Baby comes with a Tusq nut and Micarta saddle.
-Tusq, according to Graphtec, has been designed to transfer the right frequencies more efficiently from the strings to the guitar body.
+Tusq, according to Graphtec, has been designed to transfer the right frequencies.
+Much more efficient from the strings to the guitar body.

 Consequently, this produces more harmonics in the mid and upper ranges.
 Tusq responds as close to bone as you can possibly get.
 Micarta is a synthetic material that is a substitute for bone.
 But is softer and cheaper, which you will find in entry-level guitars.

 The die-cast plated chrome tuning machine heads feel good and hold tuning very well.
 We had no issues with tuning on the Big Baby and when required was obtained quite easily.

 The Big Baby does not come loaded with any electronics, so make sure you are aware of this.

-This little guitar packs a punch, projects well and sounds great.
-Thanks to the spruce wood, and the experience of Taylor’s engineering, this model has a bold timbre with a good mid-range punch and articulate top end.
+This little guitar packs a punch.
+It projects well and sounds great.
+Thanks to the spruce wood, and the experience of Taylor’s engineering.
+This model has a bold timbre with a good mid-range punch and articulate top end.

 The Big Baby acoustic guitar is a lot of fun and very hard to put down!
 And thanks to the small size, you may never have to as you can virtually take it with you wherever you go!

 But how does it feel?
 The smaller size comes up as a plus once again!
-First, it is light and tucks into your body so nice that it feels natural.
+First, it is light and tucks into your body so nicely that it feels natural.

 The action on the guitar was great, which made it so easy to play that the comfort level was very high!
 The neck is perfect for people with smaller hands, especially younger players.

-Intonation and tuning were robust, and so playing up and down the fret board was a great experience.
-The Big Baby acoustic just feels robust and the neck sturdy, it’s no wonder this guitar is popular for an entry level!
+Intonation and tuning were robust.
+Playing up and down the fretboard was a great experience.
+The Big Baby acoustic just feels robust and the neck sturdy.
+It’s no wonder this guitar is popular for an entry-level!

 What Do Others Think of the Taylor Big baby?